From the publisher:

 THE NINE LIVES OF ROSE NAPOLITANO by Donna Freitas.
 Pamela Dorman Books (April 6, 2021).
 ISBN 978-1984880598.
 384 pages.

 This entry was posted on Tuesday, April 6th, 2021 at 8:00 AM and is filed under Book Reviews, Fiction, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.